 Some decided to co-opt and find a new place in the Meiji Japan, but others, inseparable from their traditions, chose the way of the sword one last time.

-Keep your friends close, and your enemies closer Sun Tzu
+Keep your friends close, and your enemies closerSun Tzu

-It is ironic that the biggest threat to the Meiji government came from the figure of one of its most staunch defenders, the samurai Saigō Takamori.
-Saigō, who belonged to the Satsuma domain, had been one of the key military leaders of new Imperial Army during the Boshin War but had resigned in 1873, after Japan had decided to decline his proposal to invade Korea.
-After Saigō was told he was a bad boy for wanting to hurt other boys, he got back to his native Kagoshima, in Kyushu (former Satsuma domain).Source
+It’s perhaps ironic that the biggest threat to the Meiji government came from the figure of one of its most staunch defenders, the samurai Saigō Takamori.
+Saigō, who belonged to the Satsuma domain, had been one of the key military leaders of new Imperial Army during the Boshin War, but had resigned in 1873 after Japan had decided to decline his proposal to invade Korea, and returned to his native Kagoshima, in Kyushu (former Satsuma domain).

-#5 The last samurai charge
+#5 The last charge of the samurai

-After several months of slipping through the Meiji fingers, Saigō and his last 500 samurai, were finally cornered in the hill of Shiroyama, immediately to Kagoshima.
-Surrounded by 30.000 Imperial soldiers, by ditches and under heavy fire, the Satsuma rebels ferociously fought back.
-They used all of their ammunition (yes samurai used guns too) and had to resort to swords, managing to keep the Imperialist troops at bay.Source
+After several months of slipping through Meiji fingers, Saigō and his last remaining 500 samurai were finally cornered on the hill of Shiroyama, near Kagoshima.
+Surrounded by 30.000 Imperial soldiers, ditches, and under heavy artillery fire, the Satsuma rebels ferociously fought back.
+They used all of their ammunition (yes samurai used guns too) and had to resort to traditional swords, still managing to keep the larger Imperialist army at bay.

 The movie The Last Samurai, featuring Tom Cruise and Ken Watanabe, which portrayed fictional events inspired in the Meiji Restoration and the Satsuma Rebellion, took Saigō’s last stand as their main inspiration.
-There exist also several true accounts of westerners who became samurais, like Jules Brunet, a French military advisor of the Shogunate who took an active role in the defense of the pro-shogun Ezo Republic.
-Or Jules’ countryman, Eugène Collache, who was noticed to wear, sometimes, the samurai traditional attire and the swords, and who nowadays would get roasted in social media for cultural appropriation.Source
+There also exist several true accounts of westerners who became samurais, like Jules Brunet, a French military advisor of the Shogunate who took an active role in the defense of the pro-shogun Ezo Republic.
+Or Jules’ fellow countryman, Eugène Collache, who took to wear the traditional samurai attire and swords.
+Nowadays he’d probably be accused of cultural appropriation.